SoftwareAG/webmethods-microgateway/docs/articles/GatewayKeycloakUsage.md

 ```

 #### Try the introspection
-You may also try the introspection request and see how keycloak validates.
+You may also try the introspection request and see how Keycloak validates.
 API-Gateway resp.
-Microgateway issues this request to the keycloak authentication server.
+Microgateway issues this request to the Keycloak authentication server.
 The resulting payload contains a JSON document with the validation result.

 ```
 POST http://daefermion1:8080/auth/realms/myrealm/protocol/openid-connect/token/introspect